eerimoq/simba/doc/installation.rst

    - python-setuptools (Python -> python-setuptools)
    - git               (Devel -> git)
    - doxygen           (Devel -> doxygen)

-For ESP8266 more packets are needed.
-See: https://github.com/eerimoq/esp-open-sdk.

 Start `Cygwin` and execute the one-liner below to install `Simba`.